cbrun/cbrun.github.io/_posts/2016-04-14-ecore-design-checklist-part2.md

 ---
 layout: post
-title: Metamodel (Ecore) Design Checklist - part 2 - draft
+title: Metamodel (Ecore) Design Checklist - part 2
 categories: [eclipse]
-tags: [draft]
+tags: [ecore, emf, eclipse]
 draft: true
 ---

-THIS IS A DRAFT, PLEASE DO NOT SHARE AT THIS STAGE

-This article is the second part of a series focusing on Metamodel design (more especially Ecore models).
+This article is the second part of a series focusing on metamodel design (more especially Ecore models).
 Following the [first part focused on some ground rules](../ecore-design-checklist-part1) this second part is focused on slightly more technical aspects: scalability and Java.
 The general disclaimer still applies:

 > Most of the checks stated here are very easy to comply with when considered from the start but might not be that cheap later on.
-Furthermore this list is not exhaustive,
-> and not necessary the unique and unviversal truth.
+> Furthermore this list is not exhaustive and not necessary the unique and unviversal truth.
 Your mileage may vary but then [tell me about it!](https://twitter.com/bruncedric)

 ___